MohamadYusuf/WebRx-Site/docs/computed-observable-properties.md

 #### Example

-Imagine you wanted to display a countdown-timer in your UI.
+Imagine you want to display a countdown-timer in your UI.
 The timer would count down from 10 to 1 at a one second interval.
 Implementing that would be as easy as this:

 View-Model: